Publications

 Read an excerpt of Chapter 2 “Laying Out the Trans-Harlem City” from New York Recentered at Gotham: A Blog for Scholars of New York City History.

-Articles and Book Chapters
+Additional Articles and Chapters

 “Urban Seasonality: Prospecting New Paths in Urban Environmental History,” co-author Avi Sharma, Journal of Urban History, OnlineFirst 2024.